Analysis-ready social science measures

 )Arguments

-A character vector (or coercible to the same) comprising one or more four-digit years for which to pull five-year American Community Survey estimates.
+A numeric vector of four-digit years for which to pull five-year American Community Survey estimates.

 - geography